WorldShredder/qubes-global-dark-theme/README.md

 <details>
 <summary><b>What is <code>/etc/skel</code></b></summary>

-> `/etc/skel` is a directory which acts as a _skeleton_ home directories, e.g., `/home/user`, and is used by `adduser` to generate home directories for new users.
+> `/etc/skel` is a directory which acts as a _skeleton_ for user home directories, e.g., `/home/user`, and is used by `adduser` to generate home directories for new users.
 That said, modifications to `/etc/skel` do not affect the home directories of existing users.

 </details>